WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 ### 2100 | JS Arrays
 Completed the first Ls and Ex on arrays.
 This required adding another HTML and JS file to the repo.
 The For Each loop is a new tool that I wasn't completely aware of.
 I need to practice with it.
 It would be good to ask the instructor when we have some time on the subject.

+### 2330 | JS Arrays 2nd
+Completed the second Ls and Ex on arrays (need to go to bed!).
+This ended with a nice bonus problem where we needed to run the ".map" method on each item within the array.
+This gave me the ability to add an open and closing list item HTML tags on each item within the array.
+At first, I thought I could do this with a For Each loop.
+While this didn't work, I did notice that the For Each and .Map syntax is nearly the same.
+Finally, I was able to unshift and push the final unordered list tags to the front and end of the array.
+Afterwards, I converted the array into a string using the .join method (with empty string as the argument).

 ---